Work in progress

 Activities

-In the second half of 2024, activities under WP1 focused on understanding the concrete needs of public administration.
-Through focus group meetings, partners gathered the experiences of public employees and identified the most common terminological difficulties in multilingual work.
-The were presented at a joint conference in Koper and published in a dedicated volume.
+In the second half of 2024, project activities (WP1) focused on understanding the concrete needs of public administration.
+In working groups, partners collected experiences of public employees and identified main terminological difficulties in multilingual management.
+Contributions were presented at the joint Koper/Capodistria conference and published in an occasional paper.

-Building on these results, cross-border working groups (WP2) were established.
-In the first half of 2025, they focused on standardising terminology in several thematic areas labour law, urban and spatial (territorial) planning, and academic degrees and professional qualifications.
-During the meetings, participants compared terms across languages, verified their use in legislation and official documents, and worked towards clear usable translations.
-The outcome is the gradual development of multilingual glossaries to support cross-border cooperation across public administrations, alongside a shared model and practical guidelines for more effective terminological standardisation.
+Based on these results, cross-border working groups (WP2) were formed in the first half of 2025 to standardize terminology in various areas (labor law, urban and spatial planning, and academic degrees and professional qualifications).
+During meetings, participants compared terms in different languages, checked their usage in legislation and official documents, and sought clear translations.
+The result was the gradual creation of multilingual glossaries and a model with guidelines for more effective terminology standardization.

-Two working groups focused on toponymy, the promotion of minority languages and multilingual practices.
-In parallel, another working group developed the online platform and the terminology consultation tool (WP3).
+Two working groups focused on toponymy and promotion of minority languages and multilingual work, while another group developed the online platform with the terminology advisory tool (WP3).